Amaanvahora/Manav-Chetwani-portfolio/README.md

-This is the updated version of the website with recent experiences and newly learned tech stack.
+This is the updated version of the website with recent experiences and a newly learned tech stack.